HuaweiU8800Pro/u8800pro_local_manifest/README.md

 local_manifest for CM11.0 u8800pro compiling.
 This is still a work in progress.
 Not ready for normal use.

-Big thanks to herna, szezso, Ivan, desalesouche, SpaceKiller and many many others that I forgot to mention.
+Big thanks to herna, szezso, Ivan, desalesouche, SpaceKiller, CrysisLTU,Pikachhuki, Dazzzozo and many many others that I forgot to mention.
 Without these people we wouldn't have KitKat on this device!